Pupil Premium & Year 7 Catch Up

 Challenge number(s) addressed

-Tuition targeted at specific needs and knowledge to support low attaining pupils, both one to one and in small groups
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind:

 Wider strategies (for example, related to attendance, behaviour, wellbeing)